-Firstly, this was due to the difficult operational situation on the outer ring of the environment, where the Nazis repeatedly tried to free the surrounded garrison of General Pfeffer-Wildenbruch.
-The Germans launched strong counterattacks with powerful mobile units.
-This made it difficult to concentrate on defeating the garrison of the city.
-Secondly, the Soviet command, in order to save the Hungarian capital, where there were many historical monuments, and to avoid serious damage in a crowded city, tried to avoid the use of heavy artillery and aviation.
+Firstly, this was due to the difficult operational situation on the outer ring of the encirclement, where the Nazis repeatedly tried to free the encircled garrison of General Pfeffer-Wildenbruch.
+The Germans inflicted strong counterattacks with strong mobile formations.
+This made it difficult to concentrate on the defeat of the city's garrison.
+Secondly, the Soviet command, in order to save the Hungarian capital, where there were many historical monuments, and to avoid serious destruction in a crowded city, tried to avoid the use of heavy artillery and aviation.
 All this dragged on the capture of Budapest.

 Troops of the 3rd Ukrainian Front in the battles for Budapest.
 January 1945

 Soviet gunners are preparing to open fire from the 152-mm howitzer ML-20 in Budapest, on Calvary Square.
 January 1945

 Soviet gunners are preparing to open fire from the 152-mm howitzer ML-20 on Kalwaria Square in Budapest.
 January - February 1945